lutzer/HybridLetterbox/docs/pi-installation.md

 - give user letterbox access to serial console: `$sudo usermod -a -G uucp letterbox` and reopen terminal
 - configure serial port to use 9600 baud `stty -F /dev/ttyAMA0 9600`
 - install picocom for testing: `sudo pacman -S picocom`
-  - start serial monitor: `picocom -b 9600 /dev/ttyAMA0`
+  - start serial monitor: `picocom -b 9600 /dev/ttyAMA0` or by `cat /dev/ttyAMA0 `
   - send commands by just typing in picocom **(Newline charatcter is send as \r)** or by sending `echo "Command" > /dev/ttyAMA0` (newline character is send as \n)

 ### Setup Camera